stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 Fedora includes the command-line editor [nano](https://www.nano-editor.org/) and a small version of [vim](http://www.vim.org/) with a limited set of features, as well as a desktop text editor with basic support for programming.
 Add the code editors or IDEs that you would prefer to use.

-If you do not have a preferred editor, consider using a version of [Visual Studio Code](https://code.visualstudio.com).
-To work with a modern Vim editor, install [Neovim](https://neovim.io).
+If you do not have a preferred editor, consider using [Zed](https://zed.dev/) or a version of [Visual Studio Code](https://code.visualstudio.com).
+Read the next section for more details on Visual Studio Code.

+To use a modern code editor that works like Vim, install [Neovim](https://neovim.io).
+The default configuration for Neovim follows best practices for Vim, but you can customise it as you wish.

 #### Visual Studio Code